 Birmingham Alabama Temple

-98th operating temple
+98th dedicated temple in operation

 © Michael Provard.
 All rights reserved.

 Gardendale, Alabama 35071

 Groundbreaking and Site Dedication:9 October 1999 by Stephen A. West

 Public Open House:19–26 August 2000

 Exterior Finish:Imperial Danby White Marble quarried in Vermont